 Whenever you’re including a link in a sentence or paragraph, don’t just add the URL and call it good.
 Create an in-line link over the phrase that makes the most sense.
 Use as many words as you need to accurately describe what’s being referenced, while still being concise.
 Your linked text should tell the reader exactly where that link will take them and should make sense without the surrounding copy.

 You may need to restructure a sentence to craft the best link text possible.
 Include relevant keywords, preferably at the beginning of the link.
 This helps a reader scan the page and find what they’re looking for.
 Search engines also use link text as a cue for meaning and relevance.
+Linking a keyword or the name of the destination page will help Google understand what that destination page is about, and increase its ranking.

-And don’t rely on general location words, like“here” or“there,” or on actions like “click here.”
+And don’t rely on general location words, like “here” or “there,” or on actions like “click here.”
 Maybe your reader is looking at your copy on their phone or using an assistive device such as a screen reader — they won’t be “clicking” anything.
 Leaving those words out is better for accessibility.
 And while we’re at it, don’t include end punctuation in your in-line link.

 Short for “calls to action,” these are the designed buttons we include in emails, landing pages, social ads and in product.
 They’re like a pumped up version of an in-line link and are used to draw the reader’s attention.
 They also have a few more format restrictions: